- Creating a Spreadsheet control in a window

 - No bar.

 - A toolbar (compatibility with version 22): Displays the menu in toolbar format.
-This option can be modified in the code using the ToolbarVisible property.
+You can change this option programmatically, using the ToolbarVisible property.
 This toolbar can be customized (see Customizing the toolbar).

 - A ribbon (by default for a control created from version 23).
 This ribbon can be customized (see Customizing the ribbon).